plumi/collective.mediaelementjs/README.rst

-A simple integration of the `MediaElementJS <http://mediaelementjs.com/>`_ video player for Plone.
+An integration of the `MediaElementJS <http://mediaelementjs.com/>`_ audio&video player for Plone.

 Large portions of this package have been blatantly copied from the `collective.flowplayer <http://pypi.python.org/pypi/collective.flowplayer>`_